Product Strategy · Initial thinking

 Personalisation at scale.

 Channel-agnostic by design.
-Advocates engage on the surfaces they already use (any app, channel, or AI agent), and receive experiences tuned to their actual interests, not generic brand campaigns.
+Advocates engage on the surfaces they already use (any app, channel, or AI agent), and receive experiences tuned to their actual interests, not generic programmes.

 For Duel